Mike King (advocate): Addiction and mental health

+than it actually takes their own lives."
+King added that alcohol had helped with his mental health issues until he received counselling.
+King's remarks were criticised as "really unhelpful" and dangerous to people with mental health issues by the Mental Health Foundation while the Labour Party called upon the New Zealand Government to cut funding to his Gumboot Friday programme.

+Mental Health Minister Doocey expressed disagreement with King's remarks while Green Party MP Tamatha Paul said that public figures needed to use their words wisely when talking about the impact of alcohol.

+By contrast, ACT leader David Seymour minimised the impact of King's remarks, saying he was more worried about the "speech police" capitalising on King's remarks.

 Pork marketing

 Beginning in 2008, King was the spokesman for New Zealand Pork, presenting 30-second TV commercials showcasing quick-fix meals using pork known as Mike's Meals.
 He dropped out of the campaign after SAFE contacted him about pig farming conditions in New Zealand.

 In May 2009, he spoke out against the factory farming of pigs, and apologised for his previous promotional work.
 Appearing on the Sunday programme, he said "I will not be a party to this brutality, this callous and evil treatment of pigs.
 It's disgusting and it needs to stop."

 Driving charge

 In November 2012, King was ordered to complete 200 hours of community work after pleading guilty to a driving charge.